AbsolutelyLudicrous/importantresources/011-how-i-know-im-trans.md

 + I hated shopping for my assigned gender's clothes.
 I now love shopping for clothing from both sections of the store.

 + I hated my face.
 Some of my facial features just got under my skin, for reasons I couldn't quite place.

+What's more, there's nothing *masculine* I love about my body.